gadam/fintech_assessment_01/README.md

 Its customers are mainly homeloan lenders and mortgage originators.
 Amongst its customer-base, CloudVirga counts Supreme Lending, Finance of America , Fairway, SunWest, Envoy Mortgage, JMAC Lending, Citizens Bank, Summit Funding, TruHome Solutions, Platinum Home Mortgage, Preferred Rate, and Mortgage Boutique (CloudCirga, n.d.).

 Bhattacharya et al (2021) report that the US mortgage industry is expected to originate over 2.5T USD for each of the 3 years since its report was published.
 Within this market, the e-Mortgage segment is estimated at 8.7B USD in 2022 and predicted to surpass 46.2B USD by the end of 2032 (Fact.MR, 2022).
 Despite the projected size, the segment is concentrated with tier-1 players accounting for around one-third market share as at the end of 2021 leaving space for tier-2 players to compete on price and tailored offerrings (Fact.MR., 2022).
+This is where I expect CloudVirga is operating.

-Loan origination is a lengthy process in the US, overseen by the Federal Deposit Insurance Corporation (FDIC) for compliance, and includes a number of handoffs to various participants along the way (Kopp, 2022).
-CloudVirga's main competitive advantage appears to be the level of automation that it has incorporated into the platform significantly reducing the time taken end-to-end.
+Loan origination is a lengthy process in the US, overseen by the Federal Deposit Insurance Corporation (FDIC) for compliance.
+The end-to-end transaction includes a number of handoffs to various participants along the way (Kopp, 2022).
+CloudVirga's main competitive advantage is the level of automation that it has incorporated into the platform significantly reducing the time taken for the process.
 A key outcome for CloudVirga's clients include:
 >"...create underwirter-ready loan files in 10 minutes and reducing touch time between loan officer and consumer by 70%" (cloudvirga, n.d.)

 >"The platform has an extensive list of companies that have been integrated within the SaaS platform depending on their role in the mortgage value chain (cloudvirga, n.d.)"